How to Read Like a Writer and Boost Your Writing Skills

 If you’ve made it your mission to write, it’s probably because you love reading.
-Your life has been touched and changed by books you’ve read and stories you’ve heard since you were a tot, and now you want to create that experience for others.
+Your life has been touched and changed by books you’ve read and stories you’ve heard since you were a tot, and now you have dreams of writing and you want to create that experience for others.

 The irony is that once you start writing, it’s often difficult to find time for reading, and that’s just wrong on so many levels.

 We must consume story.
 It’s the fuel that keeps us going, nourishes our imagination, and builds our skill set.
-Most of us have heard Stephen King’s take on this before, but it never grows old or any less true:
+Most of us have heard best-selling author Stephen King’s advice on writing as it relates to reading, but it never grows old or any less true:

 Okay, but how do I read like a writer?

 I want to clarify that I’m addressing fiction writers in this article—those who are focused on storytelling and entertaining readers.
 And I may shock you with some unconventional views on this.
+But no matter what kinds of writing you pursue, active reading is an important part of building an appreciation of craft.

 These are my opinions, formed through experience and fostered, at least in part, by the mentors I’ve adopted throughout my writing journey.